Online right to work checks

 - status under the EU Settlement Scheme – either pre-settlement or settlement

-EU, EEA and Swiss citizens can continue to demonstrate their right to work by presenting their EU passport or national identity card up until 30 June 2021 if they do not want to demonstrate their right to work using the online checking service.
+EU, EEA and Swiss citizens can no longer demonstrate their right to work by presenting their EEA passport or national identity card and will need to do so by using the online checking service.

 How to conduct an online right to work check